 As part of implementation, the most effective way is to make compliance and ethics training part of the onboarding process for any new team members.
-Have team members revisit trainings as well, either every 6 months or annually, to make sure the material is always top of mind.
+Have team members revisit training as well, either every 6 months or annually, to make sure the material is always top of mind.

 And don’t forget to keep your compliance training engaging and fun for your learners!
-See our ready to go organisational compliance training program, or consider seeking out a customised solution involving tools like animation or gamification.
+Contact us about our ready to go organisational compliance training program or consider seeking out a customised solution involving tools like animation or gamification.